phototaku/BlueGhost/README.md

 A function to list all banned IPs.

 - TraceRoute
-A function to perform traceroute's on IPs.
+A function to perform traceroutes on IPs.

 # Installation
 Enter this one liner command in terminal to install (as root):